smbutterfield/ibmt17-18/_05-counterpoint-embell-shapes/a1-ov-introcounterpoint.md

 The study of counterpoint will help us to engage several important musical "problems" in a limited context, so that we can master them compositionally and understand them analytically.
 Those problems arise as we seek to bring the following traits together:

 - smoothness
-- independence and integrity or melodic lines
+- independence and integrity of melodic lines
 - tonal fusion (the preference for simultaneous notes to form a consonant unity)
 - variety
 - motion (towards a goal)